 When tax returns are filed, it is highly certain that some positions taken would be sustained upon examination by the taxing authorities, while others are subject to uncertainty about the merits of the position taken or the amount of the position that would be ultimately sustained.
 The benefit of a tax position is recognized in the financial statements in the period during which, based on all available evidence, management believes it is more likely than not that the position will be sustained upon examination, including the resolution of appeals or litigation processes, if any.
 Tax positions taken are not offset or aggregated with other positions.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefit that is more than 50 percent likely of being realized upon settlement with the applicable taxing authority.
 The portion of the benefits associated with tax positions taken that exceeds the amount measured as described above is reflected as a liability for unrecognized tax benefits in the balance sheets along with any associated interest and penalties that would be payable to the taxing authorities upon examination.
 Applicable interest and penalties associated with unrecognized tax benefits are classified as additional income taxes in the statements of operations.

 The Company transacts business in various foreign currencies.
-The accounts of NetSol UK, NTE, AEL, VLSH and VLS use the British Pound; VLSIL uses the Euro; NetSol PK, Connect, Omni and NetSol Innovation use Pakistan Rupees; NTPK Thailand and NetSol Thai use Thai Baht; NetSol Australia uses the Australian dollar; and NetSol Beijing uses the Chinese Yuan as the functional currencies.
+The accounts of NetSol UK, NTE, VLSH and VLS use the British Pound; VLSIL and NTG use the Euro; NetSol PK, Connect, Omni and NetSol Innovation use Pakistan Rupees; NTPK Thailand and NetSol Thai use Thai Baht; NetSol Australia uses the Australian dollar; and NetSol Beijing uses the Chinese Yuan as the functional currencies.
 NetSol Technologies, Inc., and its subsidiary, NTA, use the U.S. dollar as the functional currency.
 Consequently, revenues and expenses of operations outside the United States are translated into U.S. Dollars using average exchange rates while assets and liabilities of operations outside the United States are translated into U.S. Dollars using exchange rates at the balance sheet date.
 The effects of foreign currency translation adjustments are recorded to other comprehensive income.
-Accumulated translation losses classified as an item of accumulated other comprehensive loss in the stockholders’ equity section of the consolidated balance sheets were $33,125,006 and $24,386,071 as of June 30, 2019 and 2018, respectively.
-During the years ended June 30, 2019 and 2018, comprehensive income (loss) in the consolidated statements of operations included NetSol’s share of translation loss of $8,738,935 and $6,311,501, respectively.
+Accumulated translation losses classified as an item of accumulated other comprehensive loss in the stockholders’ equity section of the consolidated balance sheets were $18,074,570 and $18,730,494 as of June 30, 2017 and 2016, respectively.
+During the years ended June 30, 2017 and 2016, comprehensive income (loss) in the consolidated statements of operations included NetSol’s share of translation gain of $655,924 and $1,563,394, respectively.

 The Company’s cash flows from operations are calculated based upon the local currencies.
 As a result, amounts related to assets and liabilities reported on the statement of cash flows will not necessarily agree with changes in the corresponding balances on the consolidated balance sheet.

 The Company defines operating segments as components about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performances.
-The Company allocates its resources and assesses the performance of its sales activities based on the geographic locations of its subsidiaries.
-(See Note 21 “Segment Information and Geographic Areas”)
+The Company allocates its resources and assesses the performance of its sales activities based on the geographic locations of its subsidiaries (see Note 19).